QuentinRa/oneaudit/README.md

 ```
 $ oneaudit leaks stats -i leaks.json --cache .cache
+Note: Percentages marked with a star (☆) are representing the percentage of results exclusive to this API.
+Note: API Provider 'unknown' (if present) includes computed passwords using cleaning rules or passwords that were added manually.

+Leaks by provider
 +--------------------------+-------+----------------+-------------+----------+-----------------+----------------+
 |     field \ provider     |  aura |   proxynova    | hudsonrocks | spycloud |    leakcheck    |    snusbase    |
 +--------------------------+-------+----------------+-------------+----------+-----------------+----------------+